Nuorunen

 Nuorunen (Нуорунен) is a peak in the Republic of Karelia, Russia.
 It is the highest point of the Federal Subject.

 The peak is located in the Paanajärvi National Park, a 1045 sqkm protected area.

 Description

-Nuorunen is a 576.7 m high mountain located just south of the Arctic Circle in the Russian part of the Maanselka range.
+Nuorunen is a 576.7 m high mountain located just south of the Arctic Circle in the Russian part of the Maanselkä range.
 The mountain rises in the northwestern sector of the Loukhsky District, east of the Finnish border.
 The top of the mountain is barren, offering a clear panorama of the surrounding area.
 There is a very large boulder on the top, allegedly a sieidi.